Top 50 Must-Know System Design Interview Questions

 Q46.
 How do you design a database for a large-scale application?

 Q47.
-What is the role of a reverse proxy in system design?
+Role of a reverse proxy in system design

 Q48.
 How do microservices improve scalability and maintainability in HLD?